karthikgayakwad19/AUTOSAR_Concept/README.md

 # What is this about ?
-Learning exercise about implementing AUTOSAR BSW Models for Defination and Configuration with MPS
+Learning exercise about implementing AUTOSAR BSW Models for Definition and Configuration with MPS